playtime-1967/goland/grain/doc.md

 Cryptographic checksums for all dependencies (including transitive ones).
 These are verified during go build, go get, etc., to ensure no tampering or mismatch.

+# Exported names
+In Go, a name is exported if it begins with a capital letter. pizza and pi do not start with a capital letter, so they are not exported.